sarahcasale/FPL-Predictor/README.md

-# FPL-Predictor
-Fantasy Premier League Team Predictor
+# Fantasy Premier League Predictor

 The purpose of this project is to enable Fantasty Premier League players to better analyze the performance of players and therefore be able to make a more informed decision about which players they should buy, hold, or sell throughout the course of the season.